-The 2nd generation of Audi’s popular A3 model reached showrooms in 2003 and ran until 2013.
+The 2nd Generation of Audi’s popular A3 model reached showrooms in 2003 and ran until 2013.
 Featuring a more spacious interior, a design by automotive genius Walter de Silva, and a more efficient and powerful gearbox, this new addition to the small car market certainly turned more than a few heads during its release.
-Unfortunately, it also came with its share of problems, some if which were widespread enough to cause Audi to issue a recall.
+Unfortunately, it also came with its share of problems, some of which were widespread enough to cause Audi to issue a recall.
 Some of the more common issues plaguing A3 owners include:

 Leaking Fuel Problems: Puddles underneath the car and/or a drop in fuel economy can indicate that there is a fuel leak somewhere in the car.
 It could lie in the fuel lines or it could be a bolt on the tandem fuel pump cover.